BloomTech-Labs/community-calendar-ios/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 ## Project Overview

+Developers, check out the wiki [here](https://github.com/Lambda-School-Labs/community-calendar-ios/wiki) for more in depth information on this project.

 You can find the deployed project on [Test flight](https://testflight.apple.com/join/rrBz0v5r) (click link on mobile to install).